10 Side Effects of Using a Breast Pump

 8. Danger of Contamination

 No matter how well you clean and sterilise everything, there are hard-to-reach parts of the pump and valves that can accumulate mould and bacteria.
 The bacteria and fungus find the nutrient-rich breast milk an ideal environment to grow and multiply.
-They can contaminate the breast milk and make the baby fall ill.
+They can contaminate breast milk and make the baby fall ill.

 9. Bottle-Feeding Causes Baby’s Teeth to Decay

-Bottle feeding can cause the baby’s teeth to decay.
+Bottle feeding can cause the baby’s teeth to decay in the long run.
 When a baby breastfeeds, milk does not reach the baby’s teeth, as the mother’s nipple rests behind the baby’s teeth.
 While bottle feeding, the baby often falls asleep with the bottle in the mouth, causing the milk to cover the teeth.
-This can cause tooth decay.
+This can cause tooth decay on long term exposure.
 If the decay has progressed, the tooth may have to be capped or removed by a dentist.

 10. It Delays the Mother’s Recovery After Childbirth

 When a mother directly breastfeeds her baby, the hormone oxytocin is released into her body.
 The oxytocin causes a contraction in the uterus, thus reducing post-partum bleeding.
 Breastfeeding also helps the uterus size to become normal much faster.
 Studies have shown that the uterus of a breastfeeding mother returns to normal size, six weeks post-delivery, whereas it takes ten weeks for the uterus to return to normal size in a mother who does not breastfeed.

 Here are a few tips that you can follow to avoid some of the side effects of using breast pumps: